Studiobear/svelte-monorepo-starter/README.md

 - A [Commitizen](https://github.com/commitizen/cz-cli) friendly repo for standardized commit messages and changelog generation
 - Sample Svelte component library (libs/my-svelte-component-library) setup with [Storybook](https://storybook.js.org/) and testing via Jest/Testing-Library

+This repo is also used for experimenting with various methods, libraries and other interests and may have added implementations.

+Explorations

+- [ ] Markdown: Easy-to-read, easy-to-write text format.
+Separate the concerns and make content creation easier.
+- [ ] Themeing: Sustainable design consistency.
+- [ ] GraphQL: Declarative data fetching with schema-centric sourche of truth shared between client and server.

 ## Getting Started

 Replicate template via [Github](https://github.com/Studiobear/svelte-monorepo-starter) UI.